Brandon Bailey (baseball): Houston Astros

 After the 2017 season, the Athletics traded Bailey to the Astros for Ramón Laureano.
 In 2018, Bailey split the season between the Buies Creek Astros and the Corpus Christi Hooks, accumulating a 6–8 record with a 2.80 ERA in 121 innings.
 Bailey spent the 2019 season with Corpus Christi, going 4–5 with a 3.30 ERA over 92 2/3 innings.

-On December 12, 2019, Bailey was selected by the Baltimore Orioles with the second selection of the 2019 Rule 5 draft.
-On March 6, 2020, Bailey was returned to the Astros' organization.
+On December 12, 2019, the Baltimore Orioles selected Bailey with the second selection of the 2019 Rule 5 draft.
+Bailey competed for a spot on Baltimore's Opening Day roster in spring training, but was returned to the Astros' organization on March 6.
 With expanded rosters due to COVID-19, he was a member of the Astros' Opening Day roster.
 On July 26, 2020, he made his MLB debut.

 Cincinnati Reds

 On November 20, 2020, Bailey was traded to the Cincinnati Reds in exchange for cash considerations.
 On February 26, 2021, Bailey underwent Tommy John surgery, causing him to miss the 2021 season.
-On March 29, 2021, Bailey was placed on the 60-day injured list.
+On March 29, Bailey was placed on the 60-day injured list.

-On November 30, 2021, Bailey was non-tendered by the Reds, making him a free agent.
-On December 1, Bailey re-signed with the Reds.
-He elected free agency on November 10, 2022.
+On November 30, Bailey was non-tendered by the Reds, making him a free agent.

+On December 1, 2021, Bailey re-signed with the Reds.
+He did not appear in a game for the organization and elected free agency following the season on November 10, 2022.

+Chicago White Sox

+On June 7, 2023, Bailey signed a minor league contract with the Chicago White Sox.
+Bailey made two appearances for the White Sox organization, appearing in one game apiece for the rookie–level Arizona Complex League White Sox and High–A Winston-Salem Dash.
+He was released by Chicago on November 1.

+Coaching career

+Baltimore Orioles

+On February 7, 2024, the Baltimore Orioles hired Bailey to serve as the pitching coach for their rookie–level affiliate, the Florida Complex League Orioles.

+Los Angeles Dodgers

+In 2025, Bailey was named as assistant pitching coach for the Rancho Cucamonga Quakes the Single-A affiliate of the Los Angeles Dodgers.